Board of Directors

 Joey Bonanotte, Treasurer

-Joey Bonanotte is a Homewood resident and serves as the Beginning Band Director for Darien Public School District 61.
-Joey currently performs in the Sounds of Illinois Brass Choir, teaches private trumpet lessons, and assists with music and marching band instruction at Homewood Flossmoor High School.
+Beyond his work in education, Mr. Bonanotte is an active performer and mentor.
+He performs with the Sounds of Illinois Brass Choir and the Bel Canto Community Choir, teaches private trumpet lessons, and supports music and marching band instruction at Homewood-Flossmoor High School.

 -